ogechukwu1/Web-Solution-With-Wordpress/README.md

 We need to verify all we have done so far on the database server instance so far with these commands.

+The "vgdisplay" command in Linux is used to display information about volume groups (VGs).
+If you want to view the complete setup, including information about physical volumes (PVs) and logical volumes (LVs), you can use the "-v" option to get a verbose display.

 `sudo vgdisplay -v #view complete setup - VG, PV, and LV`